 The institution discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the institution in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the institution has contracted as its agent to provide a service instead of using institution employees or officials (such as an attorney, auditor, collection agent, campus security personnel and a health provider); a person serving the institution in an advisory capacity; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks, or an accreditor or an official of the state's department of education.
-Please note that in certain circumstances, such as with an infectious disease health threat or security threat, the school may disclose individually identifiable information without notice.
+Please note that in certain circumstances, such as with an infectious disease, health threat or security threat, the school may disclose individually identifiable information without notice.

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for the institution.
-Upon request, the institution also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.
+On request, the institution intends to disclose education records without consent to officials of another school in which a student seeks or intends to enroll and will also do so if the disclosure is initiated by the student.

-HCI is committed to the protection of student education information.
-HCI does not publish a student directory, however HCI may disclose appropriately designated "directory information" without a student's written consent, unless the student has advised HCI to the contrary.
-HCI expressly limits its designated directory information to students' names, addresses, phone numbers, graduation dates, programs of study, degrees, diplomas, certificates, dates of attendance and honors/awards received.
-A student who wishes to opt-out of the disclosure of this information must obtain a Directory Information Opt-Out Form from the Registrar's Office and submit the completed form to the Registrar.
+The school is committed to the protection of student education information.
+The school does not publish a student directory, however the school may disclose appropriately designated "directory information" without a student's written consent, unless the student has advised the school to the contrary.
+The school expressly limits its designated directory information to students' names, addresses, phone numbers, graduation dates, programs of study, degrees, diplomas, certificates, dates of attendance and honors/awards received.
+A student who wishes to opt-out of the disclosure of this information must inform the Registrar's Office in writing.
+However, the school reserves the right to release to police agencies and/or crime victims any records or information pertinent to a crime which has occurred on campus, including the details of any disciplinary action taken against the alleged perpetrator of the crime.

 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the institution to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
+The name and address of the office that administers

+FERPA is: Student Privacy Policy Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202